About the project

 But then I realized the problem was far more fundamental.
 Virtual representations of sheets of paper just don't work well on a computer display.
 You can't spread them out so you have to scroll back and forth to refer to different parts of the content.
 And they make poor use of the dynamic nature of a display.
 A picture on a piece of paper stays in the same place relative to text and other content.
 But on a display, there's no need for it to do so.

 The goal with FlexiWrite is to create a reading experience that is not only superior to reading from a conventional word processor on-display, but also superior to reading from a hard copy.
 I hope you'll agree, that in many ways I've achieved this goal.
 But I'm also aware of features that could be added and aspects that could be improved.
 It takes many hours to develop a program like this and will take many more to keep improving it.
 I'm self employed with this, and with my other position, so I can vary the amount of time I spend on each, but I can only afford to spend more time on FlexiWrite with funding.
 I offer the program for free as I believe it's essential for everyone to be able to use it so others can send out documents without fear of them going unread because others don't have FlexiWrite.
 I'm committed to providing a free version for the foreseeable future.
-So I'd be really grateful if you would consider making a donation.
-Please click the 'Donate' button below to do so.
-Thank you.
+But I have to raise money for the project, so that's why I'm reserving certain features for Pro users who purchase a Pro license key.
+If you'd like to use these features please support the project; buy a Pro license key here.
+And remember, sharing or publishing a Pro license key is denying me a living and denying this project the investment of time and money that it deserves.

 FlexiWriteTM is commercial software, not open source.